Reims by Mouth: What a Thousand Years of French Kings Taught This City About Eating

 Address: 5 Place du Général Gouraud GPS: 49.2423° N, 4.0298° E Hours: Daily 9:30 AM–6:00 PM Tours: €24–38

 Madame Pommery's eccentric 19th-century vision created not just a champagne house but an artistic destination.
-The domain features contemporary art installations throughout the cellars and grounds.
-The house style is fresh and elegant, with an emphasis on Chardonnay.
+Contemporary art installations throughout the cellars and grounds make this the most visually striking house in Reims.
+The style is fresh and elegant, Chardonnay-dominant.

 Ruinart